jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### Soviets - We Got This - No They Didn't - Limits of Predictions

 1961.
-I am director of the Institute of Cybernetics in Kiev.
+I am director of the Institute of Cybernetics in Kiev, Soviet Union.
 Central planning is building socialism.
 Socialism is science.
 More efficient central planning will build socialism faster.
 Rapid growth generates massive amounts of data—production quotas, resource allocation, distribution networks.

 Paper is slow.
 People are slow.
 Decisions take months.
 Inefficiencies compound.
-Planning bureaucracy will grow fortyfold by 1980.
+Planning bureaucracy will grow many times over next decades.
+Inefficiencies will compound.

 Socialism is science.
 Science needs new technologies.

 We must keep going.

 Computers are new.
 They are powerful.
 A national computer network.
 Connect all economic units—factories, farms, collective enterprises, distribution centers.
 Real-time data flowing to central processors.
 Automated resource allocation.
 Optimal planning.
-OGAS: National Automated System for Computation and Information Processing.
+I think up OGAS: National Automated System for Computation and Information Processing.

 We must keep going.